joncatlin/poc-dc/README.md

 1. Webhooks may drop messages or not get called.
 Look into a way on some time period, querying all of the messages that are outstanding for a period of time.
 This would close the gap for potentially losing status updates.

+# Datastructures
+## DB Tables
+### Events
+This table holds the transactional data about the messages that have been sent and the results obtained through the webhook responses. struct Event {
+    id: String,
+    status: String,
+    datetime_rfc2822: String,
+    event_specific_data: String,
+}

+CREATE TABLE Event (
+   message_id       VARCHAR(20) NOT NULL,
+   channel          VARCHAR(15) NOT NULL, status           VARCHAR(10) NOT NULL, timestamp        TIMESTAMP NOT NULL,
+   CONSTRAINT pk_msg_id PRIMARY KEY (message_id, channel)
+);

+### Accounts
+This table holds the mapping of the message id that was sent to the account which ultimately gets back to the DPL the account is in. struct Account {
+    account_id: String, // The unique account identifier
+    message_id: String,
+    channel: String,
+}

+CREATE TABLE Account (
+   message_id       VARCHAR(20) NOT NULL,
+   channel          VARCHAR(15) NOT NULL, account_id       VARCHAR(30) NOT NULL,
+   CONSTRAINT pk_msg_id PRIMARY KEY (message_id, channel),
+   CONSTRAINT uk_account_id UNIQUE (account_id)
+);